tsayen/dom-to-image/README.md

 `bower install dom-to-image`

-Include the source code in your page and it will make the `domtoimage` variable available to the global scope.
+Include either `src/dom-to-image.js` or `dist/dom-to-image.min.js` in your page and it will make the `domtoimage` variable available in the global scope.
-You can include either the source `src/dom-to-image.js`, or the minified version in the `dist/dom-to-image.min.js`.

 ```html
 <script src="path/to/dom-to-image.min.js" />